CDC Guidance on Face Masks

 Hill Country MHDD Crisis Hotline: 1-877-466-0660

 Texas Health and Human Services has launched a 24/7 statewide mental health support line to help Texans experiencing anxiety, stress or emotional challenges due to the COVID-19 pandemic.
-Visit their website for more information.
+Visit Texas Health and Human Services for more information.

 Hays County Food Bank

-Hays County Food Bank will be offering drive-thru pick up service.
+- Hays County Food Bank will be offering drive-thru pick up service.
+Even if you do not meet the usual guidelines for the Food Bank, if you have lost your job, or lost your sole provider, then you may be eligible for a set period of time.
 Some important reminders: please don’t attend a distribution if you are sick.
-The Food Bank offices are closed to the public and all nutrition classes are canceled until the end of April.
-Please call to schedule a donation drop-off, (512) 392-8300.
-Check social media and website for updates and helpful information: http://haysfoodbank.org/find-food.aspx.
+Please call to schedule a donation drop-off, 512-392-8300.
+Check their social media and website for updates and helpful information.

 Central Texas WIC